 With our thoughts of visiting the beach again dashed, we stopped at the lookout on the cliff driving out of town.
 The rain was holding off and we enjoyed the view back down the beach and noticed a huge pack of about 100 dolphins playing in the waves.
 There were a bit far away but it was great to watch them surfing and jumping out of the water.

 We passed through the outskirts of George and headed over a spectacular mountain pass towards Oudtshoorn.
-As soon as we crossed the mountain pass the scenery turned arid, rocky and dry like it had been before Addo.
+As soon as we crossed the mountain pass the scenery turned arid, rocky and dry as it had been before Addo.

-After about 9 kms we turned into a driveway that went through an olive plantation then over a causeway and then up a hill to expose some verdant green fields and a large house set in nice gardens.
-The backdrop was spectacular with rocky mountains shooting up from the far edge of the paddocks.
+After about 9 kms we turned into a driveway that went through an olive plantation then over a causeway and up a hill to expose some verdant green fields and a large house set in nice gardens.
+The backdrop was spectacular with rocky mountains soaring up from the far edge of the paddocks.

 The whole time Maggie was talking, mixing between Africaans and English.
 She was a real character and full of energy.
 She had some help from a couple of farmhands but you could tell she was the kind of person that never stops.

 To the west we could see a big electrical storm with lightning but it was quite still and it seemed the storm would pass us by.
-However, it became increasingly obvious this would not be the case as the lightning came closer and and wind picked up.
+However, it became increasingly obvious this would not be the case as the lightning came closer and wind picked up.

 It was bucketing down and the rain came through some of the windows and under one of the doors.
-I finished cooking the sausage in the stove and we had dinner under candlelight as the storm raged and thunder boomed.
+I finished cooking dinner on the stove and we had dinner under candlelight as the storm raged and thunder boomed.

 Muddy water about shin deep was rushing across the causeway.
 I was not going to chance losing the rental car down the creek so we turned around.
-Instead we spent the day exploring the farm, wondering how long we may be stranded for!
+Instead, we spent the day exploring the farm, wondering how long we may be stranded for!

 We used a fallen tree to cross the creek and followed the path upwards into a blackened and bleak landscape.
 We found out later from Maggie that a fire had destroyed the vegetation earlier that year and narrowly missed wiping out her farm.

 We were sad to leave the farm.
 The lovely Maggie gave us a bottle of jam and suggested a few places we should stop on our drive and wished us well.
 She is an amazing lady and we were so glad we stopped here.

-We drove back through Oudtshoorn and on through arid countryside and mountains with a brief stop in Ladismith where we bought some cheese and dried fruit (which they are famous for).
+The drive took us through arid countryside and mountains with a brief stop in Ladismith where we bought some cheese and dried fruit (which they are famous for).

 We then continued on a bit further to Barrydale where Maggie said a place called Diesel had the best milkshakes in SA.
 It was an interesting little roadside place with old petrol pumps, signs and paraphernalia.
 The milkshakes indeed were awesome and I had a good burger there too.

-The road followed a canyon that cut through the mountain range.
+The road followed a canyon that cuts through the mountain range.
 There had been fires here too and once we crossed the mountain pass we left the arid terrain, now replaced by fields of farming land.

 The coastline is very rugged and windswept.
-The kids played on the rocky shore and we stopped by a shipwreck to watch the sun set.
+The kids played on the rocky shore and we stopped by a shipwreck to watch the sunset.
 It was a lovely way to spend the afternoon.
 It felt pretty special to arrive at the southernmost tip of Africa.

 However, the last stretch between Rooi-Els and Gordon’s Bay was very spectacular with the tall mountains plunging down to the sea and the road clinging to the side of the mountain.

-The setting is absolutely breath taking.
+The setting is absolutely breathtaking.
 We stopped at Moreson Wine Farm, where they have a restaurant and cafe called Miss Molly.
 There we treated ourselves to charcuterie and cheese boards with wine tastings. .

-As we were staying at the Farm we were treated to a complimentary wine tasting and a free bottle of wine.
+As we were staying at the farm we were treated to a complimentary wine tasting and a free bottle of wine.
 Plus there was a pool.
 We were all in heaven.
 It was the absolute bargain accommodation of the trip.

 Next morning we stopped in town to have a browse through the shop windows and stopped at De Villiers chocolate shop where the kids did a chocolate tasting (and gave us a bit too).

 The next day we considered hiking up Table Mountain but the weather was overcast and cold so we postponed it for another day.

 It was 2 days before Easter so this was a fun activity for them to do.
-Plus they take a Lindt chocolate bunny away at the end!
+Plus they took a Lindt chocolate bunny away at the end!

-On our South Africa road trip we had mostly been self-catering so this was our chance to try some local specialities.
+On our South Africa road trip we mostly self-catered so this was our chance to try some local specialties.
 We decided to splurge and purchased the banquet which had over 50 meals to try.

 We had hoped to hike up Table Mountain and catch the cable car down but it seemed unlikely the cable car would run with the high winds and gusts up to 100km/hr.

 Here the path zig-zagged pretty much straight up a narrow gorge culminating in a narrow canyon right at the top of the mountain.
 There were loads of people doing the hike.
 A few guys were even trail running it!